#Eczema-prone skin

 4. Neurodermatitis

-Neurodermatitis is characterised by a cycle of itching and scratching, which causes your skin to itch even more.
+Neurodermatitis involves a cycle of itching and scratching, which worsens the itching.

 • One or two itchy patches